Novel topological classes in black hole thermodynamics

-Our second example is the four-dimensional dyonic AdS black hole \cite{2405.07525, SCPMA63-240411}.
-The metric, Abelian gauge potentials, scalar fields, and thermodynamic quantities of this black hole are expressed in Eqs. (\ref{4dd}) and (\ref{Therm}) in \textit{Appendix B}.
-Its topological number is $W = 1$, and its thermodynamic behaviour is illustrated in Fig. \ref{fig4}.
-A comparison of Figs. \ref{fig4}, \ref{fig3}, and \ref{W1+} reveals that, despite all having a topological number of one, their thermodynamic behaviours are distinct, indicating a second new topological subclass, which we designate as $\hat{W}^{1+}$.
-The asymptotic behaviour of the inverse temperature $\beta(r_h)$ aligns with the pattern presented in Eq. (\ref{b1+}), and we can label this subclass $[+,+]$ according to the signs of its innermost and outermost winding numbers.
-In the high-temperature limit, $\beta\to 0$, the system exhibits a stable large black hole state, paralleling the behaviour of the $W^{1+}$ and $\overline{W}^{1+}$ classes.
+Our second example is the four-dimensional dyonic AdS black hole in Refs. \cite{2405.07525, SCPMA63-240411}.
+Its metric and thermodynamic quantities are displayed by Eqs. (\ref{4dd}) and (\ref{Therm}) in \textit{Appendix B}.
+Its topological number is $W = 1$, and its thermodynamic behavior is illustrated in Fig. \ref{fig4}.
+A comparison of Figs. \ref{fig4} with \ref{fig3} and \ref{W1+} reveals that, despite that all of them have a topological number of one, their thermodynamic behaviors are distinct, indicating a second new topological subclass, which we will designate as $\hat{W}^{1+}$.
+The asymptotic behavior of the inverse temperature $\beta(r_h)$ aligns with the pattern presented in Eq. (\ref{b1+}), and we can label this subclass $[+,+]$ according to the signs of its innermost and outermost winding numbers.
+In the high-temperature limit, $\beta\to 0$, the system exhibits a stable large black hole state, paralleling the behavior of the $W^{1+}$ and $\overline{W}^{1+}$ classes.
 However, in the low-temperature limit, $\beta\to\infty$, it features two stable small black hole states and one unstable small black hole state, which sets it apart from the $W^{1+}$ and $\overline{W}^{1+}$ classes.